When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Roman aqueduct, Pont du Gard, France

-Although the Romans perfected the aqueduct, the first structures were built centuries earlier, circa 700 B.C. by the Assyrians.
-The earliest example was almost 33 feet high and nearly 1,000 feet long.
-It channeled water 50 miles through the Nineveh valley (4).
+However, the Assyrians actually beat the Romans to it.
+They built the first structures around 700 B.C.
+One early example was nearly 33 feet high and channeled water 50 miles through the Nineveh valley (5).

 Archimedes’ Screw